Spain · tool

 Hostel dorm bed or a very basic shared apartment.

-Free walking tours, exploring parks, and affordable museum entry on specific days.
+Free walking tours, park visits, affordable museum entry.

 Mid-range